 When I was seven years old, I was sent to school in Yeshivas Chaim Berlin.
 My father would walk me to the [cable car], which I would take by myself to the Yeshivah.
 At the time, Chaim Berlin was one of the only Yeshivas in Brooklyn.
 The school was filled with children, perhaps 700 or 800, all from religious families.
 Everyone else sent their children to public schools.
-They yeshiva was very strict; if we came even a minute after 9:00, they'd lock the doors.
+The yeshiva was very strict; if we came even a minute after 9:00, they’d lock the doors.
 Learning lasted the entire day.
 Thank G-d, though, I did well and progressed in my studies.

 When did you first encounter the Chabad-Lubavitch movement?

 It opened our eyes and was like a breath of fresh air for us.
-One can't imagine how difficult it was to remain a religious Jew at the time.
+One can’t imagine how difficult it was to remain a religious Jew at the time.
 Everyone was trying to assimilate so as to gain entry into American culture.
-Very few sent their children to yeshivas - perhaps one out of every hundred children went to learn in a Jewish school.
+Very few sent their children to yeshivot — perhaps one out of every hundred children went to learn in a Jewish school.
 It was very hard to fight the tide, to have the courage to stand out and be different.
 Most of my friends from school ended up attending secular high schools and universities.
 Thank G-d, though, what we learned gave us the courage to keep fighting, and remain religious.
-Without Chasidus, we wouldn't have made it.
+Without Chasidut, we wouldn’t have made it.

 Rabbi Jacobson encouraged us to correspond with the Rebbe in Poland, thereby establishing a relationship.
-The Previous Rebbe suggested that we come to Poland to learn in the main Yeshivah in Otwock.
+The Rebbe suggested that we come to Poland to learn in the main Yeshivah in Otwock.
 Keep in mind that this was the summer of 1939, the eve of Second World War.
 But the Rebbe told us to come, so we went.
-When we first arrived, I was allowed to pray in the Rebbe's minyan that Shabbat.
-The regular Yeshivah students had their own prayer services in the Yeshivah, so joining the Rebbe was a very special honor.
+When we first arrived, I was allowed to pray in the Rebbe’s minyan that Shabbat.
+The regular yeshivah students had their own prayer services in the yeshivah, so joining the Rebbe was a very special honor.